anoojshah/WebWorks-Samples/UIExamples/README.md

 ## Change Log

+**Nov 2, 2011**

+* Removed the dark image list.. it was redundant
+* Added in scaling of items for High/Low resolution screens
+* Added title bar support for screens
+* Removed the BBM chat input at the bottom of the BBM Bubbles screen
+* Fixed the body sizing for BB7 devices on real devices.
+Screen now stretches to full height of the device.
+* Updated colors and sizing to match the BB7 screens that I'm emulating
+* Fixed the border for BB7 buttons and rounded panels

+**Oct 27, 2011**

+* Updated the highlight gradient colors
+* Added more fixes to the Settings example
+* Added more fixes to the Input controls example
+* Fixed some screen sizing issues
+* Removed the old input.css that was no longer needed

 **Oct 26, 2011**

 * Focused changes to make it work for BB7 devices..
 I will degrade back to BB6/BB7 after BB7 is working well